srobinson/a11y-tutorials/src/iconography/index.md

 The [BBC icons](http://bbc.github.io/gel-iconography/) are intended for implementation using inline SVG.
 Like icon fonts, SVG icons are infinitely scalable without degradation.

-Unlike SVG, icon fonts icons are mapped to unicode points and interpreted as text.
+Unlike SVG, icon font icons are mapped to unicode points and interpreted as text.
 This can have accessibility issues.
 Most icon font sets map their icons to the unicode [Private Use Areas](https://en.wikipedia.org/wiki/Private_Use_Areas) in order to avoid overriding established, meaningful characters and symbols.
 A problem occurs when users set their own fonts, using an extension or user stylesheet: the icons are replaced with 'missing character' symbols.
 Dyslexic users sometimes set their own fonts for improved legibility.

 Icon font icons mapped to established characters are equally problematic.
 A close icon mapped to an 'A' would reveal itself as an 'A' when the font is overridden.
 Also, screen readers would interpret and announce the icon as 'A'.